ben3636/wiper-no-wiping/README.md

 * **Educate users on phishing and social engineering threats!**
    * You are the best AV
    * Users are always a target, and they're always harder to patch
+   * We have evidence to support that HermeticWiper has been deployed via GPO Policy at least once
+      * Admin & IT Users are considered higher-risk target because of this

 * **Deploy black-and-white signatures**
    * File hashes (Endpoint **and** Network)